radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

 $ cat rad_outfiles/rad_stats.txt
 ```

-ongratulations!
+Congratulations!
 You've completed your first RAD-Seq assembly.
 Now you can try
 applying what you've learned to assemble your own real data.
 Please consult the
 [ipyrad online documentation](http://ipyrad.readthedocs.io) for details about
 many of the more powerful features of ipyrad, including reference sequence